 I try to keep it simple.
 I wash my face with Little Seed Farm Lavender Bar soap and use their Electricity Serum as my moisturiser.
-I try to be religious about sunscreen, Anthelios SPF 60 Melt-in Sunscreen.
-For makeup I use RMS cover-up, any drug store mascara and Bobbi Brown nude lip gloss.
+I try to be religious about sunscreen, La Roche Posay's Anthelios SPF 60 Melt-in Sunscreen.
+For makeup I use RMS Beauty Living Luminizer, Maybelline's Great Lash Mascara, Laura Mercier Tinted Moisturizer and Bobbi Brown nude lip gloss.
 I swear by Little Seed Farm products!
 They are so high quality.
 I also love Farmacy Honey Potion face mask.

 On Her Personal Style

 Classic, Fun, Stripe-y.
 I’m not sure if you can over-love something, but I have a weakness for stripes!
 I took a hard look at my closet last year ago and had to put out a bulletin: “Mo Mullen is banned from purchasing anything with stripes for at least 12 months.”
 More generally, I try to buy things that I think I’ll love for some time to come and are versatile.
 I definitely have a less-is-more mentality that seems to only be getting stronger.
 Two brands that I find myself coming back to year after year are Apiece Apart for clothing and Loeffler Randall for shoes.